samia-iqbal/BankApp/README.md

 ### Revisits - Updated Version of diagrams after the implementation
 _______________________________________________________________________________________________

 In this project.
-I was able to implement the must requirements which was stated in the project requirements section on this documentation previously.
-I was also able to implement other requirements too.
+I was able to implement the must requirements which was stated in the project requirements section on this documentation previously and that was to allow the user to see the account number and the name generated randomly, and what prize they won, according to the starting number of the account number.

-The following requirements that have been implemented in this project are:
-* The user must be able to view recipes
-* The user must be able to add recipes
-* The user must be able to edit recipes
-* The user must be able to delete recipes
-* The user must be able to add reviews
-* The user must be able to view reviews

 I was unable to implement the database to the BankApp, therefore I do not have an updated version of the ERD.
 However, I was able to implement the WorkFlow diagram inside my project successfully.

 Below is an updated version of my Service Architecture Diagram.